david-h-c/notes/word.md

-Refresh figures tables etc Ctrl+A followed by F9
+Refresh figures tables etc Ctrl+A followed by Ctrl or F9 (or F9)